-A DB System is a bare metal server or a virtual machine that has Oracle Database software deployed and configured with a user-specified number of cores, software edition, and database version.
+A DB System is a virtual machine that has Oracle Database software deployed and configured with a user-specified number of cores, software edition, and database version.

 The Oracle Cloud Infrastructure (OCI) console, REST APIs, SDK, or CLI can be used to perform common database lifecycle management tasks such as patching, Oracle Data Guard, and backup/recovery.